awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_VIEW.md

 A query \(in the form of a SELECT statement\) that evaluates to a table\.
 This table defines the columns and rows in the view\.

  WITH NO SCHEMA BINDING
-Clause that specifies that the view is not bound to the underlying database objects, such as tables and user\-defined functions\.
+Clause that specifies that the view isn't bound to the underlying database objects, such as tables and user\-defined functions\.
 As a result, there is no dependency between the view and the objects it references\.
 You can create a view even if the referenced objects don't exist\.
 Because there is no dependency, you can drop or alter a referenced object without affecting the view\.
 Amazon Redshift doesn't check for dependencies until the view is queried\.
 To view details about late binding views, run the [PG\_GET\_LATE\_BINDING\_VIEW\_COLS](PG_GET_LATE_BINDING_VIEW_COLS.md) function\.
 When you include the WITH NO SCHEMA BINDING clause, tables and views referenced in the SELECT statement must be qualified with a schema name\.
 The schema must exist when the view is created, even if the referenced table doesn't exist\.
 For example, the following statement returns an error\.

 ```